By Kaitlyn Ersek on Jan 5, 2023 9:45:00 AM

 Choosing to use a microbial that contains plant growth-promoting bacteria/fungi or nutrient solubilizing bacteria/fungi could provide either an increase in crop yield or provide a boost in nutrient efficiency.
 Either way, microbial inoculants give growers the ability to reduce their nutrient use.

-With Holganix Bio 800+, growers don’t have to choose; plant growth promoters and nutrient solubilizers are in the product.
+With Holganix Bio 800+Agriculture, growers do not have to choose; plant growth promoters and nutrient solubilizers are in the product.
 In fact, the microbes in Bio 800+ consume fertilizer and keep it in the root zone, all while cycling nutrients back to the plant so more nutrients go to the crop instead of being lost in the environment.

 Holganix Bio 800+ has consistently shown a 2-10x ROI on grower’s products through increased crop yields.
 In addition, some growers have seen that they can back off fertilizer rates and not sacrifice yield when using Bio 800+.
 When it comes to the turf and ornamental industry, Holganix Bio 800+ has consistently allowed turf managers to reduce their fertilizer use by 50% without sacrificing results.

 Soil testing allows growers to identify how much nutrition is already available in the soil so fertilizer applications can be optimized.
 Growers and their agronomists can use soil test reports to develop a nutrient management program for a specific field and crop.
 Growers can then select the right fertilizer analysis for specific fields with the confidence of knowing what that soil needs to be productive.

 Growers should consider conducting multiple tests across acres as nutrient levels change from field-to-field.
 Multi-year soil tests are also recommended as nutrient levels change over time.